-Similar to the NLP field, there are many downstream prediction tasks in the protein research field, such as protein solubility prediction and protein secondary structure classification.
-Pre-trained converged PLMs are usually used as feature extractors to extract high-dimensional features of protein input.
+Similar to the NLP field, there are many downstream prediction tasks regarding proteins, such as protein thermostability prediction and protein secondary structure classification.
+Pre-trained PLMs are usually used as feature extractors to extract high-dimensional features of protein input~\cite{chenHybridGCNProteinSolubility2023, zhouProCeSaContrastEnhancedStructureAware2025}.
 This process is performed offline, that is, without gradient backpropagation.
-The high-dimensional features are then passed as input to the designed downstream task prediction network, which is usually composed of multi-layer perceptrons (MLPs), and the final predictions are obtained after training.
-Although the works mentioned above demonstrated the excellent performance of the proposed PLMs on downstream tasks in their papers, such a two-stage paradigm may lead to suboptimal and non-task-specific results, because the number of parameters of the downstream network is much smaller than that of PLMs, and the high-dimensional features cannot be transferred according to the domain of certain downstream dataset~\cite{he2022towards}.
-Another approach is to fully finetune PLMs for each downstream task.
+The high-dimensional features are then passed as input to the designed downstream task prediction network, which is usually composed of multilayer perceptrons (MLPs), and the final predictions are obtained after training.
+Although the work mentioned above demonstrated the excellent performance of the proposed PLMs in downstream tasks, such a two-stage paradigm can lead to suboptimal and non-task-specific results, because the number of parameters of the downstream network is much smaller than that of the PLMs, and high-dimensional features cannot be transferred according to the domain of a certain downstream dataset~\cite{he2022towards}.
+Another approach is to fully finetune the PLMs for each downstream task.
 Obviously, this requires a lot of computing resources and is very time-consuming.